rtang03/fabric-es/.github/OPERATIONS.md

 yarn version:patch
 ```

+Method 1 will update `lerna.json` and related packages' version automatically.
+Therefore, cannot not run repeatedly

 Method 2:
-Or equivalently, manually create version tag, and push.
+If the release by methed 1 fails, can choose manually create version tag, and push.

 ```shell script
 # create local tag